Two SDN startups have emerged from stealth mode with technology focused on making the WAN more efficient and cost effective.

 Both companies are trying to make a more agile, hybrid WAN, said Zeus Kerravla, principal and founder of ZK Research.

-"The architecture for [WANs] hasn't change in 30 years, whether it's MPLS, Frame Relay or ATM.
+"The architecture for [WANs] hasn't changed in 30 years, whether it's MPLS, Frame Relay or ATM.
 It's a hub-and-spoke architecture and it's [about] backhauling all traffic back to a central location.
 That was fine during the client-server era, but now you have seen more mobile and cloud access.
 You definitely want more direct connectivity to the cloud.
 So companies are trying to build in some sort of WAN with direct Internet access," Kerravala said.

 SDN WAN vendor vIPtela scales encrypted Layer 3 tunnels